 Those working hard at recovery, need the type of supportive community environment being proposed at Heritage Cove Farm.
 I would not be afraid to live next door to this 33 acre site.
 I would not be afraid to work as a volunteer at Heritage Cove Farm.
 I would not be afraid to have my grandson accompany me to work side by side with or share a meal with residents on this farm.
 And I am proud to sign my name in support of Heritage Cove Farm’s plans to provide this much needed residential supportive program in my community.

 Potential residents will start their admissions inquiry with a telephone call or email to Heritage Cove Farm to begin the dialogue in determining if HCF may be a “good fit”.
 At this time, we are not accepting applications for new residents, so stay tuned… or Contact Us below so we can stay in touch with you.

-Heritage Cove Farm accepts applicants age 18 and older living with one or more severe mental health challenges including anxiety, bi-polar, depression, schizophrenia and/or schizoaffective disorders.
+Heritage Cove Farm accepts applicants age 18 and older living with one or more severe mental illnesses, including anxiety, bi-polar, depression, schizophrenia and/or schizoaffective disorders.
 Heritage Cove Farm is a voluntary program, and admission decisions are based on your willingness to: engage in community and farm activities; play an active role in understanding your mental illness, recovery options and your treatment plan; continuing prescribed medications; participation in group and individual therapy programs; sharing your strengths; and accepting responsibility to participate as a contributing member of the community.
 Applications for admission will be available on-line or by making inquiry to Heritage Cove Farm.